LiaScript/docs/README.md

 -->

-An example of a Computer-Algebra-System (Algebrit), see xxx for more examples:
+An example of a Computer-Algebra-System (Algebrit), see http://algebrite.org for more examples:

 ``` javascript
 x + x